Introduction to gravitational redshift of quantum photons propagating in curved spacetime: Contribution statement

 DEB conceived the work and elaborated the bulk of the material.
 AWS oversaw the experimental aspects of the claims.
 LAA produced the figures and contributed towards elaboration of the scientific material.
 All authors contributed to writing the manuscript.

-\ack We thank Timothy C. Ralph, Leila Khouri, Valente Pranubon, for useful comments and discussions.
-We extend special thanks to Mohsen Esmail-Zadeh for raising questions on the nature of the phases and the mode functions that are present in the frequency distribution, as well as Jorma Louko for raising questions on the correct approach on how to decompose the propagation of the photon in curved spacetime.
+\acknowledgments We thank Timothy C. Ralph, Leila Khouri, Valente Pranubon, Thomas Mieling and Claus Kiefer for useful comments and discussions.
+We extend special thanks to Mohsen Esmail-Zadeh for questions on the nature of the phases and mode functions in the frequency distribution, and to Jorma Louko for questions on the correct approach on how to decompose the propagation of the photon in curved spacetime.